eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 	- Culture of code reviews and collaborating closely with other people (not a solo hacker)
 	- You are familiar with translation management/memory tools.
 	- Continuous integration & continuous deployment of localized product experience.
++ front-end Web development skills:
+	- Understanding of web services technologies such as SOAP, HTTP, and REST
+	- Javascript/React programming language
+	- Strong understanding of TypeScript/Flow and ES6, Jest and Webpack
+	- Experience with CSS and Less/Sass (ability to write mixins, partials, functions, etc) and usage in large scale applications
+	- Experience in modern technologies such as Graphql/D3.
 + skill set:
 	- Software Engineer, Front End
 	- Splunk builds software that lets you search, report, monitor and analyze live-streaming and historical data across the entire data spectrum, from IT to Marketing to Operations, all from one place and in real time.
 Getting a vast variety of extensive data in and ready for analysis is never easy.